davidp443/pokemon-webapi/README.md

 ## How to run it

-The following instructions assume your OS is Windows, Linux or MacOS For windows users, instructions must be executed in git bash.
+The following instructions assume your OS is Windows, Linux or MacOS.
+For windows users, instructions must be executed in git bash.
 If using cmd, please replace '/' with '\\' in file paths.

 Make sure you have the follwoing installed: